TadiT7/treble_experimentations_wiki/Huawei-P10-and-P10-Plus.md

 - P roms work great and I think it could be used as daily drivers.

 On Pie vendor:
-- Q and R roms boot (Android 12 not tested yet)
+- Q/R/S roms boot.
+Could be used as daily drivers.

 * Speakers: Audio playback through speaker not working properly.
 Audio works through the 3.5mm jack.
 (Tested with both 9.1.0.252 and 9.0.1.185)
 > Fixed on AOSP 12.0 v400.e